All 12 Verb Tenses in English – Past, Present and Future Verbs

 - I, You, We, They, He, She, It: traveled to France yesterday.

 When you use past continuous, you are often using two actions.
-However, one action is not finished in the past, and another is complete interrupting the other action.
+However, one action is not finished in the past, and another completely interrupts the other action.

 PAST CONTINUOUS/PROGRESSIVE EXAMPLES: